simonangel-fong/Note_Tech/container/kubernetes/app/deploy/deploy.md

 | `kubectl rollout status deployment/deploy_name`  | Check the status of a rollout for the Deployment.      |
 | `kubectl rollout history deployment/deploy_name` | View the rollout history of changes to the Deployment. |
 | `kubectl rollout undo deployment/deploy_name`    | Rollback to the previous version of the Deployment.    |

+- List Deploy: `kubectl list deploy`
+  - `NAME`:
+    - Deployment name
+    - nignx
+  - `READY`:
+    - e.g.,3/3
+    - the number of running **pod**/the desired number of **pods**
+  - `UP-TO-DATE`
+    - e.g.,3
+    - the number of Pods that runs the current version
+    - used to indicate whether rollout is still in progress.
+  - `AVAILABLE`
+    - e.g.,3
+    - the number of pods that both are ready and have been ready for `spec.minReadySeconds`
+    - used for rolling updates and zero-downtime guarantees.
+  - `AGE`
+    - e.g., 18m
+    - Time since the **Deployment** object was created
+    - Get updated when
+      - cluster restarted
+      - rolled out a new version
+      - Pod crashed and was recreated

 ---